icenet-ai/icenet-pipeline/README.md

     the_model forecast a_forecast forecast_dates.csv
 ```

-## Changing environments
+## Implementing and changing environments

+The point of having a repository like this is to facilitate easy integration
+with workflow managers, as well as allow multiple pipelines to easily be
-You need to be in a location that contains your environments and sources, for
+co-located in the filesystem.
+To achieve this have a location that contains
+your environments and sources, for example:
-example:

 ```commandline
 cd hpc/icenet